merv1n34k/CalenBOT/README.md

 ## How to use

+First thing to do is to `git clone` this repository, from which you should run the main python script, conveniently named `core.py`.

 To make this bot work in groups you will need to add your bot as administrator of the group and it should have permission to *send* and *delete* messages.

 To activate bot you should have a `config.py` file with all required parameters (see [config](#config)) and run the following command (example for *NIX systems):